eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/2020-06-26-Simple-CRUD-python-falcon.md

 category: blog
 tag:
 - python
-description: A short article about implemeting API using Python Falcon
+description: A short article about implementing API using Python Falcon
 ---

-The advent of technology has produced many different programming languages the developers can use.
-From the low level languages such as C, C++, and Assembly Langauge, to the more high level languages such as Ruby and Python, indeed, technology has reached new heights.
+The advent of technology has produced many different programming languages that developers can use.
+From the low level languages such as C, C++, and Assembly Language, to the more high level languages such as Ruby and Python, indeed, technology has reached new heights.

 ![Python](/assets/images/python-logo.png){:class="img-blog-right"}

-One of emerging languages in modern day is the Python language.
-The language has gained its popularity for being so simple yet at the same time very expressive.
+One of emerging programming languages in modern day is Python.
+It has gained its popularity for being so simple yet at the same time very expressive.
 It is simple in the sense that the code resembles how humans think, which makes it very human understandable.
 It is expressive in the sense that it enables developers to write fewer lines of code for other tasks that require more code in other languages.
-For this reason, Python has been adopted as a language commonly used to build simple yet powerful scripts.
-As a matter of fact, Python often used in data science to perform machine learning tasks and build complex models, and even neural networks.
+For these reasons, Python has been adopted as a language commonly used to build simple yet powerful scripts.
+As a matter of fact, it has become of the staples tools in the field of data science; used to perform complex tasks such as data cleaning, machine learning,s and even building neural networks.

-However, one of the underated capabilities that not everyone sees, is how Python can be used to create short and powerful APIs.
-Using libaries such as Python Django, Python Flask, one can develop simple backends fewer lines of code compared to other languages, which makes Python one of the few ideal languages for microservice architectures.
+However, one of the underrated capabilities that not everyone sees, is how Python can be used to create short and powerful APIs.
+Using libraries such as Python Django, Python Flask, one can develop simple back-ends fewer lines of code compared to other languages.
+The simple yet expressive nature of Python make it one of the few ideal languages for microservice architectures.

 #### Python Falcon
 ![Falcon](/assets/images/falcon.jpg){:class="img-blog"}

-In today's article, we will be talking about another emerging framework for building simple APIs.
-We will be going through how to set up simple Create, Read, Update, and Delete functionalities using the [Python Falcon](https://falconframework.org/#sectionAbout) framework.
+In today's article, we will be talking about an emerging framework for building simple APIs.
+We will be going through how to set up a simple API with Create, Read, Update, and Delete functionalities using the [Python Falcon](https://falconframework.org/#sectionAbout) framework.

-But first what is Falcon?
+What is Falcon?

 Falcon is a minimalist microframework designed to support the demanding needs of large scale microservices.
 It is fast and reliable because it compiles with Cython when available.
 Based on benchmarking tests, Falcon is able to outperform some of the famous microframeworks such as Bottle, Flask, and Werkzeug.

 The speed up is just insane.
-For large scale microservices with high traffic, Falcon is the way to go.
-[Read more](https://falconframework.org/#sectionBenchmarks)
+For large scale microservices with high traffic, Falcon is the way to go. :raised_hands: [Read more](https://falconframework.org/#sectionBenchmarks)

 #### Setting up

 Falcon's architecture follows certain concepts from the REST architectural style.
 Important to both REST and the falcon framework is the concept of "resource".
 A resource is simply everything the system would need that can be accessed by a url.

-Behind this, is a "resource controller" which is controls how the resources behave.
-It is incharge of orchestrating the requested action and composing a valid result.
+Behind this is a "resource controller" which is controls how the resources behave.
+It is in charge of orchestrating the requested action and composing a valid result.

 Below is an example of a resource controller: